-At the beginning of each semester, Disability Services will inform faculty members of the students who have registered with the office and will list the accommodations the student is eligible to receive.
+Disability Services will inform faculty members of the students who have registered with the office and will list the accommodations the student is eligible to receive.
 The letters are confidential and do not reveal the nature of the student's disability.
 It is the student's responsibility to meet with the professor and work out how his/her classroom accommodations will be met.
 For example, a student is eligible for extra time on tests, he/she must approach the professor and determine how the extended time will be arranged.
-The professor has the right to deny the request if it is not made in a timely manner.
+The professor is not responsible to comply with the request if it is not made in a timely manner.
 The student should contact Student Affairs if they have a question or think the professor has applied their accommodation in error.